-The NCC continues to participate in the Public Sector Accounting Standards consultations regarding the recognition of natural assets as tangible capital assets.
+COMMITMENTS ACTIONS IN 2019-2020 Adopt a method for natural The NCC continues to participate in the Public capital accounting.
+Sector Accounting Standards consultations regarding the recognition of natural assets as tangible capital assets.
 The NCC will review feasibility and resource requirements to assess projects to account for natural capital.

-Revise the project management process and prioritization tools was initiated, but is not yet completed. to include natural capital values.

-The NCC continues to inform the general public about the importance of protecting natural habitats and green spaces to maintain the ecosystem services they provide the National Capital Region and its residents.
+Revise the project management A revision of the project management process was initiated, but is not yet completed. process and prioritization tools to include natural capital values.
+Communicate the importance of The NCC continues to inform the general public the ecosystem services provided about the importance of protecting natural by NCC green spaces, and habitats and green spaces to maintain the provide training for NCC staff ecosystem services they provide the National on natural capital.
+Capital Region and its residents.
 The NCC also communicated the importance of keeping a distance from wild animals, not feeding wildlife, respecting outdoor ethics and protecting trail users from ticks.